 *Color-flow Duplex Exam – This is used to evaluate the anatomy of the affected veins.
 It determines the direction of blood flow, openings and blockages.
 This procedure is also important in the process of vein mapping (done for skin deep problems).

 *Photoplethysmography – Phew!
 Don’t let this complicated medical term intimidate you.
-Photoplethysmography is basically a diagnostic procedure that is used to determine the efficiency of your calf muscle pump.
+Photoplethysmography is basically a diagnostic procedure that determines the efficiency of your calf muscle pump.

-*Pressure Calf Exam – In performing this exam, you’ll be asked to lie facing upwards with legs lifted higher than your chest.
-This diagnostic procedure seeks to identify any vessel blockages.
+*Pressure Calf Exam – In performing this exam, you’ll be asked to lie facing upwards with your legs lifted higher than your chest.
+This diagnostic procedure identifies vessel blockages.

-After establishing the specific nature of your problem, the doctor will then recommend the right treatment plan for you.
-Here are several available options:
+After establishing the specific nature of your problem, the doctor can then outline the right treatment plan for you.
+There are several available options:

 This procedure involves the doctor injecting a saline solution into the affected veins.
-The solution results in damage to the affected vessel walls, causing them to swell and seal shut.
-Eventually the scar tissue will fade away.
-The procedure takes approximately thirty minutes, and has only mild side-effects.
-And although the injection may be a bit painful, the stinging sensation is usually gone within a few minutes.
+This solution results in damage to the affected vessel walls, causing them to swell and seal shut.
+Within several weeks the scar tissue will fade.
+The sclerotherapy procedure takes about thirty minutes, and has only mild side-effects.
+Though the injection may be a bit painful, the stinging sensation is usually gone within a few minutes.

-This treatment employs the use of a specialised device that focuses laser energy to damaged tissue.
-The procedure takes only twenty minutes, and has minimal side-effects.
+This treatment employs the use of a specialised device that focuses laser energy to the damaged tissue.
+The whole procedure will just take 20 minutes, and has minimal side-effects.

 Natural remedies can mean the difference between undergoing medical procedures or not, and are valuable alongside medical treatment.
-Some of the recommended herbal remedies include:
+Some recommended herbal remedies include: